-- 5.5.
-Where the estimated value is below the Government threshold, the council shall (with the exception of items listed in paragraph 65.12) obtain prices as follows: - 5.6.
-For contracts estimated to exceed £60,000} including VAT, the Clerk shall {seek formal tenders from at least {three} suppliers agreed by {the council}} OR {advertise an open invitation for tenders in compliance with any relevant provisions of the Legislation}.
-Tenders shall be invited in accordance with Appendix 1. - 5.7.
-For contracts estimated to be over £30,000 including VAT, the council must comply with any requirements of the Legislation1 regarding the advertising of contract opportunities and the publication of notices about the award of contracts. - 5.8.
-For contracts greater than £3,000 excluding VAT the Clerk [or RFO] shall seek at least [3] fixed-price quotes; - 5.9. where the value is between £500} and £3,000} excluding VAT, the Clerk [or RFO] shall try to obtain 3 estimates {which might include evidence of online prices, or recent prices from regular suppliers.} - 5.10.
-For smaller purchases, the clerk shall seek to achieve value for money. - 5.11.
-Contracts must not be split into smaller lots to avoid compliance with these rules. - 5.12.
-The requirement to obtain competitive prices in these regulations need not apply to contracts that relate to items (i) to (iv) below: - i. specialist services, such as legal professionals acting in disputes; - ii. repairs to, or parts for, existing machinery or equipment; - iii. works, goods or services that constitute an extension of an existing contract; - iv. goods or services that are only available from one supplier or are sold at a fixed price. - 5.13.
-When applications are made to waive this financial regulation to enable a price to be negotiated without competition, the reason should be set out in a recommendation to the council {or relevant committee}.
-Avoidance of competition is not a valid reason. - 5.14.
-The council shall not be obliged to accept the lowest or any tender, quote or estimate. - 5.15.
-Individual purchases within an agreed budget for that type of expenditure may be authorised by: - [the Clerk], under delegated authority, for any items below [£500] excluding VAT. - the Clerk, in consultation with the Chair of the Council {or Chair of the appropriate committee}, for any items below {£2,000} excluding VAT.
+- 5.1.
+For contracts estimated to be over £30,000 including VAT, the council must comply with any requirements of the Legislation1 regarding the - 5.2. advertising of contract opportunities and the publication of notices about the award of contracts. - 5.7. advertising of contract opportunities and the publication of notices about the award of contracts. - 5.8.5.3.
+For contracts greater than £4,000 excluding VAT the Clerk shall seek at least 3 fixed-price quotes; - 5.9.5.4. where the value is between £500 and £4,000 excluding VAT, the Clerk shall try to obtain 3 estimates which might include evidence of online prices, or recent prices from regular suppliers. - 5.10.5.5.
+For smaller purchases, the clerk shall seek to achieve value for money. - 5.11.5.6.
+Contracts must not be split into smaller lots to avoid compliance with - 5.12.5.7.
+The requirement to obtain competitive prices in these regulations need not apply to contracts that relate to items (i) to (iv) below: - i. specialist services, such as legal professionals acting in disputes; - ii. repairs to, or parts for, existing machinery or equipment; - iii. works, goods or services that constitute an extension of an existing contract; - iv. goods or services that are only available from one supplier or are sold at a fixed price. - 5.13.5.8.
+When applications are made to waive this financial regulation to enable a price to be negotiated without competition, the reason should be set out in a recommendation to the council or relevant committee.
+Avoidance of competition is not a valid reason. - 5.14.5.9.
+The council shall not be obliged to accept the lowest or any tender, quote or estimate. - 5.15.5.10.
+Individual purchases within an agreed budget for that type of expenditure may be authorised by: - the Clerk, under delegated authority, for any items below £500 excluding VAT. - the Clerk, in consultation with the Chair of the Council or Chair of the appropriate committee, for any items below £2,000 excluding VAT. - the council for all items over £2,000 excluding VAT;